ludiosarchive/not-soda-theme-winclassic/README.md

 ## Installation
 =======

+Repo warning: I rebase my changes on top of soda-theme and use `git push --force`.

 If you are a git user, the best way to install the theme and keep up to date is to clone the repo directly into your `Packages` directory in the Sublime Text 2 application settings area.

 Go to your Sublime Text 2 `Packages` directory and clone the theme repository using the command below: